Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Students with asthma may:

-• need to take oral or inhaled medicine, usually in the school nurse's office
+• need to take medicine that goes directly into the lungs (is inhaled) or is taken by mouth, usually in the school nurse's office

-• miss field trips to places that could make their asthma worse
+• need to take medicine before or during field trips if those places have triggers that could make their asthma worse

 • request the removal of allergens in classrooms that can trigger flare-ups

-• need to be excused from phys-ed or other activities when they have flare-ups
+• need to be excused from or modify phys-ed or other activities when they have flare-ups

 Bullies often target students who seem "different," so having a health condition like asthma can put kids and teens at higher risk of being bullied.